Skip to main content

 Quick Overview

 Buildertrend has been around since 2006 and is the largest player in residential construction software.
 They serve tens of thousands of contractors and offer a wide feature set covering project management, scheduling, client communication, and financials.
-The tradeoff is higher pricing and features locked behind expensive tiers.
+The tradeoff is higher pricing, features locked behind expensive tiers, and a learning curve that frustrates many users.

 Pricing: Where Your Money Goes